rodm/gradle-teamcity-plugin/README.md

 descriptor can be specified as a path to a file or by a configuration block within the build script.

 * `version` : The version of the TeamCity API to build against.
 Defaults to '9.0'.
+* `defaultRepositories` : The defaultRepositories flag controls adding the default repositories to the build.
+By default Maven Central and the TeamCity repository, http://repository.jetbrains.com/all, are configured for resolving dependencies.
+Setting this flag to false allows a local repository to be used for resolving dependencies.
 * `descriptor` : The plugin descriptor, the descriptor can be defined within the build script or reference an external file.
  The type property affects the type of descriptor generated.

 The plugin descriptor properties are shown in the examples below and described in the TeamCity documentation for [Packaging Plugins](https://confluence.jetbrains.com/display/TCD9/Plugins+Packaging#PluginsPackaging-PluginDescriptor)